 Unique design that pumps oil into the measuring cap top before dispensing.
 Buyers love the drip-free spout.
 Dishwasher safe.
 Made of sturdy glass.

 Some durability issues with the pump failing after a few weeks, and the side buttons falling off.
-Some just find the pump annoying.

 Some reports of the spouts starting to rust after a few weeks.
-Some of these sets arrive missing pieces.

 Shows fingerprints easily.
 Some buyers report that it leaks a little due to its design.